 Cahuita National Park

 Cahuita is home to spectacular beaches and the largest and most important coral reef in Costa Rica.
 Ici, you can see many different kinds of marine life.
 It is one of the most scenic areas of the country for its white sand beaches, thousands of coconut palms, turquoise sea and coral reef.
-In the national park, you can hike, swim, snorkel, dive, observe wildlife, sunbathe, play beach volleyball, or just do nothing and contemplate the marvellous scenery.
+In the national park, you can hike, swim, tuba, dive, observe wildlife, sunbathe, play beach volleyball, or just do nothing and contemplate the marvellous scenery.

 Principal Caribbean Beaches, Rivers and Canals